Ajaz Patel: International career

 In July 2018, Patel was named in New Zealand's Test squad for their series against Pakistan.
 In October 2018, he was named in New Zealand's Twenty20 International (T20I) squad, also for their series against Pakistan.
 He made his T20I debut for New Zealand against Pakistan on 31 October 2018.
 During the same tour, he was also added to New Zealand's One Day International (ODI) squad, but he did not play in the ODI series.
 He made his Test debut for New Zealand against Pakistan on 16 November 2018.
 He took five wickets in the second innings, with New Zealand winning by four runs, and was named the man of the match.
 In August 2021, Patel was named in New Zealand's ODI squad for their tour of Pakistan.

 India 2021: Ten wickets

 In November 2021, Patel was named in New Zealand's Test squad for their two-match series in India.
 The first Test finished in a draw late on day five, with Patel taking 2/90 in the first innings, and 1/60 in the second innings of the match.
 The second Test started on 3 December 2021, with Patel taking all ten wickets in the first innings of the match, finishing with figures of 10/119 from 47.5 overs.
 Patel became the third bowler, after Jim Laker in 1956 and Anil Kumble in 1999, to take all ten wickets in an innings of a Test match.
 In the second innings, Patel took a further four wickets, finishing the match with 14/225, the best bowling figures in a Test match against India.

+2023

+In November 2023, he was selected in New Zealand's squad for the test series against Bangladesh.
+In the first Test, he picked up 6 wickets across the two innings.
+In the second Test, he picked up 8 wickets across two innings.

+2024

+During the New Zealand tour of India, Patel was made Player of the Match in the third and final Test for his 5/103 & 6/57, helping New Zealand win the series 3-0 (3), India's first whitewash at home.